 There is a Portugal holiday tailor made to suit everybody waiting at lastminute.com.
 Act now and begin planning your own holiday of a lifetime.
 Whether it’s forgetting your worries or seeking out new experiences, Portugal has something to wet any appetite and is yours for the taking.
 Book your Portugal holiday today and begin creating some new memories.

-One of the jewels of the Algarve with a walled Old Town dating back to the 16th century.
-Take the stunning sea views.
+One of the jewels of the Algarve with an Old Town dating back to the 16th century.

 Flanked by the Atlantic Ocean and bordered by Spain, Portugal has a relatively small population meaning vast areas of the country offer isolated landscapes and unspoilt scenery to explore.
 Hike among the peaks of the Parque Nacional da Peneda-Gerês or simply laze on the dune-backed beaches of the Costa Vicente.
 The Sado Estuary south of Lisbon is perfect for dolphin watching boat trips while other outdoor activities include cycling, golf, horse-riding, paragliding and surfing.

 Portugal's beaches are generally clean and safe but those of the Algarve are particularly family-friendly.
 Along this coastline, you'll find activities for the whole family such as horse-riding, pirate-ship cruises and waterparks.
 Waterparks include the Aquashow Park at Quarteira or the Slide & Splash - Water Slide Park at Lagoa.
 All children love a fort to explore so visit the atmospheric Cabo de São Vicente Fort lying on a barren headland near Sagres.